-The Department of Archaeology offers the postgraduate degrees of Doctor of Philosophy (PhD) and Master of Arts (MA) by research and thesis.
-Research Higher Degree students are able to undertake research in a wide range of areas, subject to the availability of a supervisor in the Department and approval for the research.
+Archaeology offers the postgraduate degrees of Doctor of Philosophy (PhD) and Master of Arts (MA) by research and thesis.
+Research Higher Degree students are able to undertake research in a wide range of areas, subject to the availability of a supervisor and approval for the research.
 To gain a better idea of where our research interests lie, see our Research Themes.

-To be accepted into an Archaeology Research Higher Degree, students need first to contact a potential supervisor and have them agree to supervise them, then submit a written proposal for assessment by the department.
+To be accepted into an Archaeology Research Higher Degree, students need first to contact a potential supervisor and have them agree to supervise them, then submit a written proposal for assessment by staff.

 Once a student’s research project has been accepted by the department, they can then apply for a scholarship and to the Flinders Office of Graduate Research.

-For further information about undertaking a research higher degree in the Department of Archaeology at Flinders University please contact the Research Higher Degrees coordinator Dr Jonathan Benjamin.
+For further information about undertaking a research higher degree in Archaeology at Flinders University please contact the Research Higher Degrees coordinator Dr Jonathan Benjamin.

 Sample honours thesis proposals: